There are a million helpful little growing tips out there that can help a cannabis grower out.

-This blog covers some of the worst things a grower could do while managing a grow.
-These mistakes could potentially decrease yield, risk personal safety, or damage equipment and property.
+This article will cover some of the worst things a grower could do when growing cannabis.
+These are the mistakes that could wipe out your yield, risk personal safety, or even damage equipment, property and the environment!

 Inevitably, all good things come to an end and an operation has to be shut down.
 The grower has leftover nutrients and so the quick and easy way to get rid of them is to dump them down the drain.
 First of all, this is bad for the environment: it could cause algae blooms once it reaches the watershed.